PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 • Reaching near pinch points

-Crews use the push-pull tool to guide pipe safely from outside the red zone.
+Crews use a push pull pole to guide pipe safely from outside the red zone.

 • Finger crush injuries